Movies for Charity

 HOW AND WHY MOVIES FOR CHARITY WAS FOUNDED

 Movies for Charity was founded by Nickolas Harold Potter in 2005 as a 501(c)(3) fictional feature film production company.
-Before Nickolas and Anne worked with the IRS to prove that a fictional feature film company could operate as a certified non-profit charitable organization, only documentary film production companies were offered non-profit or tax-exempt status.
+Before, Nickolas worked with the IRS to prove that a fictional feature film company could operate as a certified non-profit charitable organization, only documentary film production companies were offered non-profit or tax-exempt status.
 However, working within the state law of California with an attorney, Movies for Charity legally became the first fictional feature film production company to operate as a certified non-profit organization who uses revenues derived from fictional feature film production and distribution to fund philanthropic endeavors.

 Funds from Movies for Charity, Inc. are used for research and education of social and health-related issues currently in need of support and/or public awareness.